nuwud/threejs-ball/README.md

 - [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for audio processing
 - Inspiration from various WebGL demos and creative coding projects
 - Bobby Roe's tutorial that provided the foundation for this project

+## Development Guidelines

+### ⚠️ IMPORTANT: Preserving the Ball Component

+The 3D ball is the central element of this application and must always be preserved.
+Any code changes that remove or prevent the ball from displaying will break core functionality.

+**Guidelines for AI assistants and developers:**

+1. Never remove the ball creation or rendering code
+2. Never modify the application in a way that prevents the ball from appearing
+3. Test any changes to ensure the ball remains visible
+4. The ball object is attached to `window.app.ballGroup` and must always exist

+### Protection Mechanism

+The application includes a protection system that monitors the ball and automatically restores it if it's accidentally removed.
+This system is initialized in `main.js` and implemented in `js/ball-protection.js`.

+Do not disable or modify this protection system unless you fully understand the consequences.